-The associates degree in Early Childhood Education provides the groundwork for candidates to provide an appropriate early education for all young children.
+An associate's degree in early childhood education provides the groundwork for candidates to provide an appropriate early education for all young children.
 The field of early childhood continues to drive the demand for qualified professionals in the region, state and in the nation.
 Early childhood educators are responsible for planning daily routines and curricula, utilizing community resources to enrich programs, and supporting the needs of children and their families.
-The early childhood graduate may be employed as: a Head Start assistant teacher, a teacher in pre- school/childcare facility, a nanny, an infant/toddler caregiver, a family childcare provider or may also work as a paraprofessional in public schools.
+The early childhood graduate may be employed as: a Head Start assistant teacher, a teacher in pre-school/childcare facility, a nanny, an infant/toddler caregiver, a family childcare provider or may also work as a paraprofessional in public schools.